 Genes often encode products which form interdependent and functionally-overlapping molecular systems, such that combinations of genetic perturbations can yield surprising and informative phenotypes (Hartman et al., 2001).
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., combinatorial genetic analysis (CGA), has systematically uncovered functional similarities and dependencies amongst genes in yeast (Costanzo et al., 2016) and human cells (Horlbeck et al., 2018; Shen and Ideker, 2018), improving our understanding of gene function (Costanzo et al., 2010, 2016) and order-of-action in biological pathways (St Onge et al., 2007).

 Complex genetic interactions—surprising phenotypes arising from simultaneous perturbation of more than two genes—further inform gene function.
 Indeed, three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the underlying single and double mutant phenotypes) are expected to outnumber two-gene interactions by 100-fold (Kuzmin et al., 2018).
 Even when two-gene interactions are present, important functional inferences cannot be made until triple-knockout phenotypes are observed and analyzed (Braberg et al., 2014; Haber et al., 2013; Kuzmin et al., 2018).
 Single knockout alleles have been shown to have environment-dependent complex genetic interactions with natural variants that typically involve three or more additional loci (Mullis et al., 2018).
-More complex interactions are known, e.g., involving five (Taylor et al., 2014), seven (Beh et al., 2001), and over twenty genes (Wieczorke et al., 1999).
+More complex multi-variant effects are known, e.g., involving five (Taylor et al., 2014), seven (Beh et al., 2001), and over twenty genes (Wieczorke et al., 1999).
 However, the inherent experimental and analytic challenges have limited systematic profiling and functional inference involving highly-complex genetic interactions.

 Functionally deciphering the potentially complex effects of multiple genetic perturbations requires extension of two-gene CGAs for more exhaustive ‘deep’ combinatorial genetic analysis (DCGA).
-Here we describe a strategy for DCGA and demonstrate it on the entire set of 16 ABC transporters that ha been implicated in multi-drug resistance.

-Although deletion of drug efflux pumps might naively be expected to increase drug sensitivity, examples of ABC transporter deletions that can influence one another in complex ways have been reported, such that disruption of a transporter can impart drug resistance (Kolaczkowska et al., 2008; Snider et al., 2013; Suzuki et al., 2011).

-Substrate sharing and complex interdependence between these ABC transporters can limit their analysis with two-gene CGA.
-We used DCGA to uncover and visualize a complex genetic landscape in each of 16 bioactive compounds (‘drugs’), revealing condition-dependent genetic interactions involving as many as five genes.
+Here we describe a strategy for DCGA and demonstrate it on the entire set of 16 yeast ABC transporters that have been implicated in multi-drug resistance.
+Substrate sharing, as well as complex influence between transporters (such that ABC transporter disruption can even impart drug resistance), can limit their analysis with two-gene CGA (Kolaczkowska et al., 2008; Snider et al., 2013; Suzuki et al., 2011).
+We used DCGA to uncover and visualize a genetic landscape in each of 16 bioactive compounds (‘drugs’), revealing condition-dependent complex genetic interactions involving as many as five genes.
 To functionally decipher this system of transporters, we then developed a neural network which could learn an intuitive system model directly from the observed genotype-to-phenotype relationships.
 Modeling guided further mechanistic exploration of a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) which conferred unexpectedly high resistance to fluconazole.
 Taken together, we illustrate an experimental and analytic approach that uncovers many unexpected high-order genetic relationships to shed light on complex molecular systems.

 Results